 Have you over-shopped once again and don’t know what to do with your extra food?
 Maybe ask your friends if they have any use for your food before you throw it out.
 Otherwise, there are plenty of facebook groups or others organisations to which you can donate your food and keep it from being wasted unnecessarily.

 The immense advantage of frozen food, is that you don't have to be worried about imminent expiration dates or spoilage.
 Frozen food keeps for months if not years.
 This is the case for Every. products as well.
 The food stays fresh, crisp and full of nutrients.
 Discover our entire range of frozen, vegan ready-made meals.

 The following Every. products will expire by the end of January 2023.
-In order to avoid unnecessary food waste, we're offering a special discount of -30%.
+In order to avoid any unnecessary food waste, we're offering you a special discount of -30%.
 These products will not be returning to our assortment, so this is your last chance to get them!

 1. Wild Mango